 Valuation Date: The Termination Date, unless there is a Market Disruption Event on that day.
 If there is a Market Disruption Event on that day, then the Valuation Date shall be the first succeeding Exchange Business Day on which there is no Market Disruption Event, unless there is a Market Disruption Event on each of the five Exchange Business Days immediately following the original date that, but for the Market Disruption Event, would have been the Valuation Date.
 In that case, (a) that fifth Exchange Business Day shall be deemed to be the Valuation Date, notwithstanding the Market Disruption Event, and (b) the Calculation Agent shall determine its good faith estimate of the Final Price of the Shares that would have prevailed but for that Market Disruption Event on that fifth Exchange Business Day.

-Make-Whole Provisions: If within sixty Exchange Business Days from (and including) the date Party B delivers Settlement Shares to Party A pursuant to Net Share Settlement of the Transaction, Party A resells all or any portion of the Settlement Shares and the net proceeds received by Party A upon the resale of such shares exceeds the product of the number of Settlement Shares multiplied by the Final Price (the “Transaction Settlement Amount”) (or if less than all of the Settlement Shares are resold, the applicable pro rata portion of the Transaction Settlement Amount), Party A shall promptly refund in cash such difference to Party B. In the event that such net proceeds are less than the Transaction Settlement Amount (or if less than all the Settlement Shares are sold the applicable pro rata portion of the Transaction Settlement Amount), Party B shall pay in cash or additional Shares such difference (the “Make-whole Amount”) to Party A promptly after receipt of notice thereof.
+Make-Whole Provisions: If within sixty Exchange Business Days from (and including) the date Party B delivers Settlement Shares to Party A pursuant to Net Share Settlement of the Transaction, Party A resells all or any portion of the Settlement Shares and the net proceeds received by Party A upon the resale of such shares exceeds the product of the number of Settlement Shares multiplied by the Final Price (the “Transaction Settlement Amount”) (or if less than all of the Settlement Shares are resold, the applicable pro rata portion of the Transaction Settlement Amount), Party A shall promptly refund in cash such difference to Party B. In the event that such net proceeds are less than the Transaction Settlement Amount (or if less than all the Settlement Shares are sold the applicable pro rata portion of the Transaction Settlement Amount), Party B shall have the sole option to pay such difference (the “Make-whole Amount”) to Party A either in cash or additional Shares, in its sole discretion, promptly after receipt of notice thereof.
 In the event that Party B elects to pay the Make-whole Amount in additional Shares, Party B shall deliver to Party A the number of whole Shares (the “Make-whole Shares”) equal to (i) the Make-whole Amount divided by (ii) the closing price of the Shares as reported on the Exchange on the Exchange Business Day immediately prior to delivery of such Shares, minus the discount used in calculating the number of Payment Shares.
-If within ten Exchange Business Days after delivery of the Make-whole Shares to Party A, Party A resells all or any portion of such Shares and the net proceeds received by Party A from the resale of Settlement Shares exceed or are less than the Transaction Settlement Amount (or if less than all of the Settlement Shares are resold, the applicable portion of the Transaction Settlement Amount), the provisions set forth above shall apply such that Party A shall pay to Party B any such excess and Party B shall pay to Party A in cash or additional Make-whole Shares any additional Make-whole Amount.
+If within ten Exchange Business Days after delivery of the Make-whole Shares to Party A, Party A resells all or any portion of such Shares and the net proceeds received by Party A from the resale of Settlement Shares exceed or are less than the Transaction Settlement Amount (or if less than all of the Settlement Shares are resold, the applicable portion of the Transaction Settlement Amount), the provisions set forth above shall apply such that Party A shall pay to Party B any such excess and Party B shall pay to Party A, at Party B’s sole option, in cash or additional Make-whole Shares any additional Make-whole Amount.
 In calculating the net proceeds from the resale of any Settlement Shares there shall be deducted from such proceeds an amount equal to the underwriting discount or commission determined by the Calculation Agent for underwritten offerings of common stock by companies comparable to Party B multiplied by the total number of Shares sold for the account of Party A pursuant to a Shelf Registration or (in the case of restricted Shares) the total number of Shares delivered by Party B to Party A pursuant to Net Share Settlement.